-This course provides you with an overview of palliative care.
+This workshop provides you with an overview of palliative care.

 You will learn the history and philosophy of such care, as well as its various models and core concepts.
 You will also explore the role of the nurse as a member of the interdisciplinary palliative care team.